 “Juliet, did you copy the Powerpoint presentation from the computer?”
 Mabel asks.

 Juliet who was sitting on the passenger side beside the driver abruptly turns to look at Mabel with an enquiring look on her face, as she responds “I thought you already copied it”.

 “What?!”
 Mabel glared at Juliet “How could you have forgotten to copy the presentation?
 Something we developed on your desktop?”
 Mabel screamed, “What do we do now?
 If we head back to the office, we will definitely be late for the meeting, yet we cannot enter that meeting without a presentation”

 “I have the figures we used in the presentation stored on my Google Drive, it syncs on this phone too” Ada chips in, joining the conversation.
 The other two colleagues looked at her, suddenly realising that all is not lost … yet!
 Quickly whipping out her phone from her leather hand bag, Mabel opens up the Microsoft Powerpoint App, scrolls through the theme options, selects one with a beautiful blue rich background, and starts creating a new presentation.
-“Ada please send me the figures, thank you”, still glaring at Juliet “Send me the new logo, and while you’re at it, go to pexels.com and look for appropriate free pictures I’ll include in this slide, and please be snappy about it”
+“Ada please send me the figures, thank you”, still glaring at Juliet “Send me the new logo, and while you’re at it, go to pexels.com and look for appropriate free pictures I’ll include in this slide, and hurry”

 “You’re such a nice man, thanks for giving us 5 more minutes in your car to finish our presentation.
 I’ll definitely rate you 5 stars”, Mabel waves slightly at the smiling Uber driver as he makes his way out of the close.
 The rain has stopped momentarily, but the clouds still look heavy, maybe it will rain again, who knows? …